mjipeo/banchan/README.md

 ## Examples

+- Zen of Python: If there is really "only one, preferable" way.
 - Celery's `signal` utility is cloned from Django's `dispatch` module
 - Decorators such as `cached_property`, `memoized` are everywhere